opencog/unity3d-opencog-game/Assets/OpenCog Assets/Scripts/Entities/README.md

 * Structure:
     * Animations: Displays and controls avatar animations
-	* CharacterManager: Newly implemented and agile; for placing high level commands we may need from anywhere in the program, such as the ability to load a new character.
+	* EntityManager: Newly implemented and agile; for placing high level commands we may need from anywhere in the program, such as the ability to load a new character.
 	* Control: Colliders, motors, and other things we will need to control characters and players; as well as Input classes we need to build blocks and the like.